 ANTAGONISTIC MENTORS

-How can we fly if we are continually grounded by crisis events in our lives?
-Snake teaches us how to use the heat of crisis to burn away restrictive coping mechanisms so we may see what's true and grow.
+How can we fly if we feel continually smacked down by the crisis events of our lives?
+Snake teaches us how to use the heat of crisis as fuel for burning away restrictive coping mechanisms that keep us from seeing what's true.
 We begin in this space by learning the transformative practice of "Antagonistic Mentoring".

 AUDIO TEACHING